Mark Robinson (American politician)

-Mark Keith Robinson (born August 18, 1968) is an American politician serving as the 35th lieutenant governor of North Carolina since 2021.
-A member of the Republican Party, he is the first African-American to hold the office of lieutenant governor in North Carolina.
+Mark Keith Robinson (born August 18, 1968) is an American former politician who served as the 35th lieutenant governor of North Carolina from 2021 to 2025.
+A member of the Republican Party, he was the party's nominee in the 2024 North Carolina gubernatorial election.
+He was North Carolina's first Black lieutenant governor and the first Black major party nominee for governor.

-After defeating Democratic nominee Yvonne Lewis Holley in the 2020 lieutenant gubernatorial election, he succeeded Republican Dan Forest, who had made an unsuccessful run for the governorship against incumbent Democrat Roy Cooper.

-Robinson's political career has been characterized by numerous controversial statements. critics have described these statements as homophobic, transphobic, and anti-atheism.
+Born in Greensboro, Robinson worked in furniture manufacturing for several years before entering politics.
+He came to prominence in 2018 when a video of him defending gun rights at a Greensboro City Council meeting in the wake of the Stoneman Douglas High School shooting went viral.
+Robinson launched his first political campaign in the 2020 North Carolina lieutenant gubernatorial election and defeated Democratic state representative Yvonne Lewis Holley.

+Near the end of his term, Robinson won the Republican nomination for governor.
+His campaign was checkered by a history of incendiary and controversial statements, including about abortion, Adolf Hitler, the LGBTQ community, women's rights, civil rights, and Jews.
+Robinson was also linked to extremist comments on an online pornography forum during his campaign.
+After losing the election to Democratic state attorney general Josh Stein, Robinson announced his retirement from politics.

 Early life and education

-Robinson was born in Greensboro, North Carolina, as the ninth of ten children.
-Robinson has said that his father was abusive and alcoholic, and that he and his family suffered from domestic violence; Robinson and his siblings lived in foster care for part of their childhood, before moving back in with their mother.
-After high school, he served in the Army Reserve, then worked at several furniture factories in the Triad region.
-While working in furniture manufacturing, he took history classes at the University of North Carolina at Greensboro, with the goal of securing a degree and becoming a history teacher.
+Robinson was born on August 18, 1968, in Greensboro, North Carolina, as the ninth of ten children.
+Robinson has said that his father was abusive and alcoholic, and that he and his family suffered from domestic violence.
+He and his siblings lived in foster care for part of their childhood, before moving back in with their mother, who worked as a custodian.

+After graduating from Grimsley High School, Robinson joined the Army Reserve.
+While working at several furniture factories in the Triad region, he attended North Carolina A&T State University, and then enrolled at the University of North Carolina at Greensboro, where he took history classes with the goal of becoming a history teacher.
+He graduated from the university with a B.A. degree in history in December 2022.

 Political career

-Robinson attributed the beginning of his interest in conservative politics to his reading of a book by Rush Limbaugh, after which he "found out that I was conservative and always had been."
-In April 2018, Robinson attended a meeting of the Greensboro City Council, where they debated whether or not to cancel a gun show in the wake of the Stoneman Douglas High School shooting.
+Robinson attributed the beginning of his interest in American conservative politics to his reading of a book by Rush Limbaugh, after which he "found out that I was conservative and always had been".
+On April 3, 2018, Robinson attended a meeting of the Greensboro City Council, where they debated whether or not to cancel a gun show in the wake of the Stoneman Douglas High School shooting.
 Robinson spoke in favor of gun rights, and video of his speech went viral after it was shared on Facebook by Mark Walker.
 Afterwards, Robinson dropped out of the University of North Carolina at Greensboro and left his job in furniture manufacturing to focus on public speaking engagements.
-He was invited to speak at the National Rifle Association's annual convention that year.
+He was invited to speak at the National Rifle Association of America's annual convention that year.